ArchUsr64/ezc/README.md

 # ezc
-A minimal C like programming language
+EZC (pronounced Easy-C) is a minimal C like programming language